Yoshiaki Muto, Takeshi Yoshida, Dominic Sharman and Yuko Kai

 Lastly, the new Interactive Arbitration Rules are similar to the standard JCAA Rules, but they reflect a more civil law-style approach to arbitration, with the tribunal adopting a more active role in the arbitral proceedings.
 Indeed, when introducing the Interactive Arbitration Rules, the JCAA acknowledged that these rules were partially motivated by a “strong desire [of] parties in civil law jurisdictions to be informed of the state of affairs of ongoing arbitral proceedings.”
 Distinctive features of these rules are that the tribunal is required to inform the parties of its preliminary views during the proceedings, prior to any hearing, and that the arbitrators’ fees are fixed in line with the value of the dispute, at a notably lower rate than under the JCAA Rules.

-From late 2017 through 2018, three new establishments relating to ADR were created in Japan: the Japan International Dispute Resolution Center in Osaka, which will provide facilities for arbitration and other types of ADR cases: (i) the Japan International Mediation Center in Kyoto, whose mandate is to provide mediation services for cross-border disputes between Japanese and non-Japanese parties; and (ii) the Japan International Arbitration Center in Tokyo, which will provide services focusing on the resolution of intellectual property disputes.
-Additionally, the JIDRC has announced that it will open similar facilities in Tokyo to those offered in Osaka in March 2020.
+From late 2017 through 2018, three new establishments relating to ADR were created in Japan: the Japan International Dispute Resolution Center in Osaka, which will provide facilities for arbitration and other types of ADR cases; the Japan International Mediation Center in Kyoto, whose mandate is to provide mediation services for cross-border disputes between Japanese and non-Japanese parties; and the Japan International Arbitration Center in Tokyo, which will provide services focusing on the resolution of intellectual property disputes.
+Additionally, the JIDRC opened similar facilities in Tokyo to those in Osaka on 30 March 2020.
 These establishments represent, in part, an effort from the Japanese government and industry to support international ADR in Japan.

-In a recent case, Japan’s Supreme Court overturned a decision of the Osaka High Court to set aside a JCAA award on the ground that the presiding arbitrator had failed to disclose relevant facts to the parties.
+In a 2017 case, Japan’s Supreme Court overturned a decision of the Osaka High Court to set aside a JCAA award on the grounds that the presiding arbitrator had failed to disclose relevant facts to the parties.